nextflow-io/nextflow/docs/awscloud.rst

 - the existing AMI (selected from the marketplace) does not have Docker installed

-- you need to attach a larger storage to your EC2 instance (the default ECS instance AMI has only a 22 GB storage volume which may not be enough for real world data analysis pipelines)
+- you need to attach a larger storage to your EC2 instance (the default ECS instance AMI has only a 30G storage volume which may not be enough for most data analysis pipelines)

 - you need to install additional software, not available in the Docker image used to execute the job

 Create your custom AMI
 ----------------------